Search This Blog

 RESEARCH SOURCES

-I have been researching this since my teens- my sources run into the many dozens but some are:
+I have been researching this since my teens- my sources run into the many hundreds but some are:

 Robson's Buckinghamshire trade directory 1839 provided by the University of Leicester on a no rights reserved licence.
 Also from them 1831 and 1844 trade directories.
 Later print copies of Kelly's guides.